course-go/reelgoofy/README.md

 The API will require you to implement a recommendation algorithm.
 There is no need to come up with a complex solution.
 A simple one will do.

 The ingested data gives you a lot of flexibility on how to approach this, as it provides many arguments.
 Feel free to use, aggregate, or ignore them as you wish.
+The data should, for now, be stored just in-memory.
+We will look at persistance in the following homework.

 ### Bonus